Ballistic: Ecks vs. Sever: Critical response

+Wych Kaosayananda stated he had never seen the finished film.

+Other media

 Video games

 A Game Boy Advance first-person shooter, Ecks vs. Sever, was released in 2001, ten months before the film premiered.
 Unlike the film, the game received very positive reviews, and a score of 9/10 on IGN.
 The game was considered an impressive technological feat on the Game Boy Advance.
 A sequel game, Ballistic: Ecks vs. Sever, was released six days before the film's premiere and is based on its final cut that was released to theaters.